crvUSD (CRVUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 crvUSD Historical Price

-According to the latest data gathered on crvUSD live price page, the current price of crvUSD is 1.0USD.
-The circulating supply of crvUSD(CRVUSD) is 164.56M CRVUSD , giving it a market capitalization of $164.62M.
+According to the latest data gathered on crvUSD live price page, the current price of crvUSD is 0.999938USD.
+The circulating supply of crvUSD(CRVUSD) is 176.05M CRVUSD , giving it a market capitalization of $176.04M.

 The crvUSD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CRVUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.